YonghengZou/Algorithm/README.md

 All the optimization methods are implemented by Jupyter Notebook.
 I have placed all the source online.

-If you find any problem, please email yonghengzou@uvic.ca.
+If you find any problem or want to give me any feedback, please email yonghengzou@uvic.ca.